 Many people notice lumbar heat as:

 Lumbar heat can make the chair feel more relaxing, but it does not usually transform how the massage moves.
 The rollers still behave the way they already behave.
-The heat is mostly adding a comfort layer around them.
+The heat mostly adds a comfort layer around the lower-back area.

 Heated rollers are different because the warmth is connected more directly to the massage mechanism itself.
 Instead of a warm pad staying in one area, the warmth is felt where the rollers are making contact as they move through the massage route.